Jennifer Brown Urban

 Professor Urban has published several papers on the interaction of self-regulation, out-of-school activity involvement, and neighborhood contexts.
 She has also published on the role of program evaluation and planning in research-practice integration.
 Dr. Urban is an Associate Editor of Child Development and serves on the National Academies of Sciences, Engineering, and Medicine committee on Defining and Measuring Character and Character Education.
 She is the director of the PACE team, as well as the PI on the grant that funded the project, entitled “Character Virtue Development Evaluation Capacity Building Initiative”.

-Dr. Miriam Linver is currently Associate Professor of Family and Child Studies at Montclair State University.
+Dr. Miriam Linver is currently Professor in the Family Science and Human Development department at Montclair State University.
 She has also worked as a Senior Research Scientist at the National Center for Children and Families at Teachers College, Columbia University.
 Dr. Linver received her MS and PhD degrees in Family Studies & Human Development from the University of Arizona.
 She graduated from Brandeis University with a BA in Psychology and Anthropology.

 Dr. Linver’s research reflects Bronfenbrenner’s ecological paradigm, focusing on the contexts of child and adolescent development.
 Her research has focused on how and why various environments are particularly important for children and adolescents.
 Much of Dr. Linver’s work has focused on the importance of the home environment for children and adolescents.
 Her work on the Home Observation for Measurement of the Environment (HOME) scale, for example, redefined the traditional factor-analysis-derived subscales, bringing together research from half a dozen longitudinal, large-scale datasets to support the creation of domain-based subscales.
 This research culminated in a special issue of the journal Parenting: Science & Practice dedicated to this methodological work.
 Dr. Linver has also considered the school as another influential context for children and youth, for example examining time use in schools and after school, as well as children’s grades in school.
 Another branch of her work has focused on the intersection of family, school, and neighborhood environments, and how these environmental influences on children and adolescents may be mediated and/or moderated by individual- or family-level constructs.
 Dr. Linver is the co-director of the PACE project, and serves as the co-PI on the grant from the John Templeton Foundation that funds PACE, “Character Virtue Development Evaluation Capacity Building Initiative”.